Functions v1 Development Guidelines

 Functions API

-Library Name | Description |
+| Library Name | Description |

-Advanced Math | Global (lat-long) coordinate and geometry functions. |
+| Advanced Math | Global coordinate and geometry functions. |

-Codec/auth | Provides an encoder for HTTP basic auth credentials. |
+| Codec/auth | Encode HTTP Basic Auth credentials. |

-Codec/base64 | Provides an encoder and decoder for Base64 strings. |
+| Codec/base64 | Encode and decode Base64 strings. |

-Codec/query_string | Provides an encoder and decoder for URI query parameters. |
+| Codec/query_string | Encode and decode URI query parameters. |

-Features not yet available in Functions
+Features not available in Functions v1

-- Native node modules
+- Native Node modules

 - async/await

-- Access to process and some other global variables
+- Access to

-You can use an on Request event type to create webhooks.
+You can use an On Request event type to create webhooks.

 -